willGraham01/PiranhasHalfyord/scenes/07-infiltrating-the-hideout.md

 - A mark for "leader", which is an alias for Carlton.
 - A mark for "deputy", which is an alias for Fordem.
 - A mark for "ally", which is an alias for Groubun.
+- A mark that just says "ordinator", which is a planted alias for Faire.
+  - (Investigation DC 10 / Survival DC 14) This mark was added much more recently than the others.
+It is drawn on rather than carved into the wood, and the paint is still slightly damp.
 - A mark for "footpad" or "member", which is a generic alias for the lower members of the gang.
 - (Investigation DC 10) All the other notes on the board are written in terms of these signs.
   - 11+: One note appears to have today's date, the word "docks", and a number of "footpad" symbols on it.
 The number of footpad symbols matches the number of gang members that were sent to the docks.
 If additional gang members were sent due to Groubun's suspicion, the character notices that there appear to have been additional "footpad"s added more recently.